 If you are concerned about the size and loading time of your email, you can create the impression of a video by using an image with a Play button.

-See the following welcome message by Basecamp.
+See the following welcome email example by Basecamp.

 Note that it’s just an image.
 Clicking on the play button will take you to their landing page having the actual video.